Mandatory SuDS approval in Wales

 Flood risk is a significant planning constraint in England and Wales.
 If you're developing land or changing the use of property, you need to understand how flood risk affects your project and what assessments or approvals you'll need.

 The regulatory position differs dramatically between England and Wales on sustainable drainage.
-In Wales, SuDS approval is mandatory and constructing without it is a criminal offence.
+In Wales, SuDS approval is mandatory — building without it exposes you to enforcement and stop notices, and failing to comply with a notice is a criminal offence.
 In England, SuDS remains voluntary at national level, though many local planning authorities require it through planning conditions.

 Getting flood risk wrong can be costly.
-Planning applications may be refused, developments may be uninsurable, and in Wales you face criminal prosecution for non-compliance with SuDS requirements.
+Planning applications may be refused, developments may be uninsurable, and in Wales you face enforcement action and potential prosecution for non-compliance with SuDS requirements.

 The Environment Agency classifies land into Flood Zones based on the probability of flooding.
 Your development site's flood zone determines what assessments you need and whether your proposed use is appropriate.